raid-guild/gaianet-rag-api-pipeline/README.md

 pnpm run dev
 ```

-To reflect any updates on <https://raid-guild.github.io/gaianet-rag-api-pipeline/>, you need to build and deploy the updated documentation on Github pages by executing the following commands:
+To reflect any updates to [Github pages](https://raid-guild.github.io/gaianet-rag-api-pipeline), you need to build and deploy the updated documentation by executing the following commands:

 ```bash
 pnpm run build
 pnpm run deploy
 ```

-## Demo

-Presentation slides can be found [here](https://hackmd.io/@santteegt/ByoykY4nC#/)

 ## License